About SysDesAi

 Software Architecture & System Design Platform

-I've been designing distributed systems for years — for work, interviews, side projects.
-The process is always the same: clarify requirements, estimate capacity, sketch the architecture, think through data models and APIs, draw sequence diagrams, figure out scaling bottlenecks.
-Methodical but time-consuming, and I was repeating it from scratch every single time.
+Hey, I'm Igor, a software engineer.
+I've been designing distributed systems for years.
+Work, interviews, side projects.
+Always the same process: figure out requirements, estimate capacity, sketch the architecture, work through data models and APIs, draw sequence diagrams, then try to figure out where the whole thing falls apart at scale.
+Methodical stuff.
+But I was starting from scratch every single time.

-Then I realized: the best system design inspiration comes from real engineering blogs.
-Netflix writing about their CDN, Uber explaining their dispatch system, Stripe on payment idempotency.
+The best system design ideas, though, come from real engineering blogs.
+Netflix writing about their CDN.
+Uber explaining their dispatch system.
+Stripe on payment idempotency.
 Reading those always made me want to sketch the architecture myself.
-So I added a live engineering news feed that aggregates articles from 35+ sources and turns each one into a design opportunity.
+So I added a live news feed pulling from 35+ engineering sources.
+Posts link back to relevant course lessons, and if an article covers something that doesn't have a design walkthrough yet, one gets generated automatically.
+There's also a "Design this" button that sends the article straight to the AI architect so you can design the system yourself.

 What's Inside